Aligorith/Hex-to-RGBA/README.md

 Hex-to-RGBA
 ===========

-Sublime Text 2/3 package for converting CSS hexadecimal colors into RGBA.
+Sublime Text 3 package for converting CSS hexadecimal colors to/from RGBA.

 Installation
 ============

-Install using [Package Control][1] or download/clone into your Sublime Text 2/3 package directory.
+Install using [Package Control][1] or download/clone into your Sublime Text 3 package directory.

 Use
 ===